-You can access suggested wording for the statements on academic integrity, disabilities accommodations, and academic student support and other resources and policies on the Center for Teaching & Learning's Teaching Resources webpage.
+You can access suggested wording for the statements on academic integrity, disabilities accommodations, and academic student support in the Syllabus Guidelines document on the Academic Affairs myHill webpage, and other resources and policies can be found on the Faculty Resources Guide webpage.

-2. Copyright Permissions
+Copyright Permissions

-For those materials you print from other sources to give to your students (either as hand-outs or as part of a course pack), please make sure all of your materials have copyright permission or can be copied under "Fair Use", see the Copyright Guidelines in the Library's website under Information for Faculty.
+For those materials you print from other sources to give to your students (either as hand-outs or as part of a course pack), please make sure all of your materials have copyright permission or can be copied under "Fair Use," see the Copyright Guidelines in the Library's website under Information for Faculty.
 The Library is willing to review your course pack materials and will obtain the proper copyrights through course reserves.
-Once they obtain the copyright you will have access to them through ARES.
-At this point you can download them to the Learning Management System (eLearn site) or print them to create a course pack.

-When the copyright permissions are obtained, your materials can be submitted to Print & Mail Services Office in the Roche Commons to be printed and sent to the bookstore.
+Once they obtain the copyright you will be able to add the items to your Canvas course site.
+At this point you will be able to make them accessible to your students via your Canvas course site or print them to create a course pack.
+When the copyright permissions are obtained, your materials can be submitted to Print & Mail Services Office in the Roche Commons to be printed and sent to the Bookstore.

 NOTE: Advance preparation is encouraged to prevent bottlenecks.
 It takes time to get the copyright permissions (approximately two weeks for reserves processing), it takes a couple of days to get the copies done in the Print & Mail Services depending on demand and on a first-come first-serve basis.
-When the course packs get to the bookstore, it takes a couple of business days to determine price based on the document copying cost and price approval from their central office before they are placed on the shelves.
+When the course packs get to the Bookstore, it takes a couple of business days to determine price based on the document copying cost and price approval from their central office before they are placed on the shelves.